In terms of mass transit, there are 4 ways to get from Heathrow Airport to Central London.

-Most visitors to London should opt to either use their contactless debit or credit card or get an Oyster Card, a pay-as-you-go card that looks and feels like a credit card (or use a contactless credit card).
+Most visitors to London should opt to either use their contactless debit or credit card or get an Oyster Card: a pay-as-you-go card that looks and feels like a credit card (or use a contactless credit card).

-Oyster Card fares, as well as contactless card fares, from between Heathrow and central London on the Piccadilly Line are as follows:
+Oyster Card fares, as well as contactless card fares, from between Heathrow and central London on the Piccadilly Line are just £5.60 anytime.

-In fact, Oyster Card fares are always much cheaper than buying single, paper tickets.
+In fact, Oyster Card fares and contactless fares are always much cheaper than buying single, paper tickets.